BoysheO/lua-reactivex/doc/CONTRIBUTING.md

 > **Note:** This is not a direct file-by-file concatenation, but rather an *amalgamation*.
 The resulting code will populate the cache of the `require()` by adding entries to `package.preload`.
 Using `lua-amalg` is required because the old build script could not handle circular dependencies very well as it was just concatenating all files into one big script.

 ### Documentation

 The documentation in `doc/README.md` is automatically generated based on comments in the source. `tools/update_documentation.lua` script performs this generation.
 Internally it uses `docroc`, which is a library that parses Lua comments and returns them in a table.
 When its done, `update_documentation.lua` converts the table to markdown and writes it to the `doc` directory.

 You should run this script and include an updated `doc/README.md` as part of a pull request.

+> **Note:** For convienience, `lfs` module is used in this script to dynamically get list of source files from disk.
+In order to use the `update_documentation.lua` you must first install LuaFileSystem with `luarocks install luafilesystem`

 ## Tests